MomentumAS/pyMomentum/README.md

 ## Available Libraries
 - **sms** is a library for sending text messages using provider API's.
   - **Providers** currently available are:
-    - Sanal Santral API V1.0.0
+    - Sanal Santral SMS API V1.0.0
+    - MutluCell SMS API

 ---